Cross-Disciplinary Internship Program

 - Eligible to work in Canada;

-- Hold a strong record of academic achievement;
+- A strong record of academic achievement;

 - Enthusiasm for discovery-based research and intellectual curiosity;